 Please see below.

 California Human Development's (CHD) mission is to create paths and opportunities for people to pursue a better life.
-CHD serves 31 counties in Northern California and offers training and jobs, affordable housing, disability services, immigration and drug prevention.
+CHD serves thirty one counties in Northern California and offers training and jobs, affordable housing, disability and immigration services, and drug prevention.
 In San Joaquin County, CHD receives funding from the Department of Labor, La Cooperativa Campesina de California, the State of California and San Joaquin County agencies to provide assistance with occupational training.
 Also offered is job placement, referrals to community services, services to youth, and Immigration and Citizenship services.

 California Human Development is a proud partner of America's Job Centers of California Network.
-At the CHD Lodi WorkNet Center is available to everyone at no cost.
+The CHD Lodi WorkNet Center is available to everyone at no cost.

 Individual assistance is provided to those who meet the minimum requirements for those services.

-Individuals must attend an on demand orientation (10 minute audio/visual video for information on eligibility) for individual employment assistance and training.
+Individuals must attend an on-demand orientation (ten minute audio/visual video for information on eligibility) for individual employment assistance and training.

 At the CHD WorkNet Center following services are available to all job seekers: